PriscilaZeferino/PriscilaZeferino/README.md

 <blockquote align="center">
 "I want to make a difference in the world through codes..."
 <p align="center">Priscila Zeferino</p>
 </blockquote>
-💬   I enjoy technologies, games, love watching movies and series, reading books, and writing my own stories.
-A curious person who likes to learn new languages, explore curious facts about the world around him, and play with anything that stimulates or plays with your creativity.
-I'm made of art and technology, a chaotic and colorful mix that always seeks to show its best side.

 <div align="center">
   <a href="https://github.com/PriscilaZeferino">